Variant#

 v.set<double>(3.14);

-v.set<0>(42); // First alternative (int)
+v.set<0>(42); // first alternative (int)

-v.set<1>("world"); // Second alternative (std::string)
+v.set<1>("world"); // second alternative (std::string)

-v.set<2>(2.71); // Third alternative (double)
+v.set<2>(2.71); // third alternative (double)

 Retrieving values#

-Using get (throws on type mismatch)#
+get — throws on type mismatch#

 Variant<int, std::string> v = 42;